Google Cloud Platform

 The VM machine_type.
 You can get a full list with

 The OS image to use for the VM.
-Dask Cloudprovider will boostrap Ubuntu based images automatically.
+Dask Cloudprovider will bootstrap Ubuntu based images automatically.
 Other images require Docker and for GPUs the NVIDIA Drivers and NVIDIA Docker.

 A list of available images can be found with